-found that Montmorillon had really gone.
+HEN Henry Fretart arose the next morning be found that Montmorillon had really gone.
 He met the marquis in the hall, and the old nobleman greeted him kindly.
-"Your companion is off," de Montigny said, with a smile.

-"Did he leave any word for me ?" the youth asked.
+Your companion is off,' de Montigny said, with a smile.
+Did he leave any word for me?' asked the youth.